-The list of weeds you can eat is far longer than one might imagine, see below for a taster of some surprisingly delicious ones:
+The list of weeds you can eat is far longer than one might imagine, see below for a taster of some surprisingly delicious ones.

 Horseradish plants produce a wonderfully strong root that is grated to make horseradish sauce – the perfect accompaniment to roast beef.
 Remember, the fresher the root, the hotter your sauce will be.

 Everyone has memories of this hurtful weed stinging them below the knee as a child, but revisit the positive attributes of the nettle by making a delicious soup with the leaves in much the same way as one would a spinach soup.
-Like spinach it also offers up tonnes of iron.
+Like spinach, it also offers up tonnes of iron.

-Often not considered a weed, these beautiful flowers are edible in its entirety and make a lovely spicy addition to salads with real wow factor.
+Often not considered a weed, these beautiful flowers are edible in its entirety and make a lovely spicy addition to salads with the real wow factor.

 Chickweed is a small edible weed, which produces white, star-shaped flowers found most often in lawns.
 It tastes a bit like spinach and therefore can be used in salads, sandwiches or soups plus is packed with nutrients such as magnesium and potassium.